phetsims/circuit-construction-kit-common/doc/implementation-notes.md

 issues.
 The audience for this document is software developers who are familiar with JavaScript and PhET simulation development (as described in [PhET Development Overview](https://github.com/phetsims/phet-info/blob/master/doc/phet-development-overview.md)).

-This repo is supposed to contain code that would be used in potentially any circuit construction kit offshoot.
+This repo contains code that is used in the following sims:

-However, since we don't have designs for some of the sims (such as AC), it is kind of like a kitchen sink **or** a dedicated repo for the CCK-DC simulation.
+* circuit-construction-kit-dc
+* circuit-construction-kit-dc-virtual-lab
+* circuit-construction-kit-ac
+* circuit-construction-kit-ac-virtual-lab
+* circuit-construction-kit-black-box-study

 First, read [model.md](https://github.com/phetsims/circuit-construction-kit-common/blob/master/doc/model.md), which provides a high-level description of the simulation model.